hyperchao/blog/about.md

 ---
 layout: page
-title: About
+title: 关于
 permalink: /about/
 ---

-This is Minima Reboot, a Bootstrap-based rewrite of [Minima](https://github.com/jekyll/minima), the base Jekyll theme.
-It is designed to be lightweight, easy-to-use, and responsive.

-You can find Minima Reboot's source code at: [minima-reboot](https://github.com/aterenin/minima-reboot).
+This is a place to take notes when l learn something new.